 Battle challenges

 Battle (scenario) challenges is a new feature that allows battle scenarios (levels) to be saved with some extra metadata that allows the battles to be scored.
-There are three types of challenges:
+There are three types of challenges:- Fixed battle: Both the player and enemy fleets are fixed, the player just needs to fight the battle the best they can for a highscore.

-• Fixed enemy fleet: The enemy fleet the player faces is fixed, but he can assemble his own fleet freely within a set budget.
+- Fixed enemy fleet: The enemy fleet the player faces is fixed, but he can assemble his own fleet freely within a set budget.
 The player can also change the level and deployment area sizes to his advantage.

-• Fleet creation: The player is only allowed to design his own fleet with a given budget, the enemy fleet and level options are fixed.
+- Fleet creation: The player is only allowed to design his own fleet with a given budget, the enemy fleet and level options are fixed.

 These challenges are created with the battle scenario editor that now has an option to save the current setup as a challenge.
 The challenges can be browsed and played through a new screen that lists all of them with basic info, and shows details such as enemy fleet composition for the currently selected one.
 The battle setup screen is then used for setting up the "fixed enemy fleet" and "fleet creation" type challenges, while selecting a "fixed battle" challenge takes the player directly to the game.
 All challenges may contain a pre-made fleet for the player to use, and where applicable the player can also overwrite that with his own.

-The battle challenges screen
+The battle challenges screen |

 Somewhere in the future I plan to add a challenge sharing feature that will allow the players to upload their own challenges to a central server, download them and compete on global highscores as well.
 While such a service should be relatively simple to implement, there are several caveats such a cheating prevention and content moderation that need to be addressed as well.